MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 ## API

+#### App Authorization

+For using the SDK with OAuth scopes, you will need the following scopes enabled:
+ - authorization
+ - conversations
+ - orgainizations
+ - notifications

+These can be set in PureCloud > Admin > Integrations > OAuth > Scope.
+Note that the scope options are not available when the "Grant Type" option is set to "Client Credentials"

 #### Behavior notes

 - By default, the SDK will keep all active sessions active if the WebSocket disconnects.